cespare/dotfiles/system_notes.md

   This fixes lightdm resolution ([source](https://bugs.launchpad.net/ubuntu/+source/light-locker/+bug/1760068)).
 * If suspend is broken (kern.log has stuff like `ps: xfsm-shutdown-h[4863] general protection ip:7f359efcf9fd sp:7ffdf8d67670 error:0 in libc-2.27.so[7f359ef38000+1e7000]`)
   it might be fixed by removing light-locker and using xscreensaver instead.
+* If running govim causes vim to be slow to exit in directories with lots of Go code underneath, raise the `fs.inotify.max_user_watches` setting in sysctl.

 ## alacritty